-The prism cross-dispersed, two-beam, two-slice folded optical path results in a compact physical layout.
+The prism cross-dispersed, two-slice folded optical path results in a compact physical layout.
 The spectrograph operates in a quasi-Littrow mode 2 in a white-pupil configuration (Baranne, 1972, ESO-Cern Conference on Large Telescopes).
-The 'echelle grating is of type R2 with 79 lines/mm and a measured blaze angle of 63°24'.
+The échelle grating is of type R2 with 79 lines/mm and a measured blaze angle of $63^{\circ}24'$.

-The camera is dioptric (no central obstruction) and provide an external focal plane for easy detector interfacing and upgrading during the lifetime of the instrument, together with a large field, good image quality and high optical transmission.
+The camera is dioptric (no central obstruction) and provides an external focal plane for easy detector interfacing and upgrading during the lifetime of the instrument, together with a large field, good image quality and high optical transmission.